-Five (5) points shall be received for applicants that conducted the public hearing, a component of the required citizen participation process, at least 90 days prior to the application deadline.

-Past Performance on previously awarded contracts (Awarded 2/1/2017 - 11/1/2020) Methodology: Each applicant is initially awarded full points in each Past Performance score factor.
-Points are deducted based upon performance of an applicant on a previously awarded contract.
-The final l Past Performance score will be the average of points for each contract awarded between $2/1/2016 - 9/1/2020$.
-Timely submission of closeout reports 5 Points Five (5) points will be deducted for applicants that did not submit close-out report within 60 days from the end date of the contract.
-Timeliness of environmental clearance Zero (0) points will be deducted for applicants that completed the environmental review within 30 days of the environmental clearance milestone (210 days after the contract start date) One (1) point will be deducted for applicants that completed the environmental review within 60 days of the environmental clearance milestone (240 days after the 5 Points contract start date) Three (3) points will be deducted for applicants that completed the environmental review within 90 days of the environmental clearance milestone (270 days after the contract start date)

-Five (5) points will be deducted for applicants that did not complete the environmental review within 90 days of the environmental clearance milestone (271+ days after the contract state date) Maximum utilization of grant funds awarded Zero (0) points shall be deducted for completed contracts that fully expended the grant funds, or deobligated less than the threshold amount (\$10,000).
-5 Points Five (5) points shall be deducted for contracts that deobligated an amount equal to or greater than the threshold for any reason.
-Exception: This scoring criterion will not apply to Texas Capital Fund Real Estate/Infrastructure contracts that completed the minimum necessary AND fulfilled 100% of the job commitment.
-Timeliness of completing projects (i.e., extension of contracts) One (1) point will be deducted for applicants that received an extension on a previous contract.
+Litizei n Participation b) points shall be received for applicants that conducted the public hearing, a component of the re- equired participation process, at least 90 days prior to the application deadline.
+Past P erformance on previously awarded contracts (Awarded 2/1/2018 - 8/31/2022) dology: Each applicant is initially awarded full points in each Past Performance score factor.
+Poi ed based upon performance of an applicant on a previously awarded contract.
+The final Past Per- formance score v vill be the average of points for each contract awarded between 2/1/2018 - 8/31/2022.
+Timely submission of closeout reports • Timery submission of closeout reports 5 Points Five (5) points will be deducted for applicants that did not submit close-out report within 60 days from the end date of the contract. ٠ Timeliness of environmental clearance Zero (0) points will be deducted for applicants that completed the environmental review within 30 days of the environmental clearance milestone (210 days after the contract start date) One (1) point will be deducted for applicants that completed the environmental review within 60 days of the environmental clearance milestone (240 days after the contract start date) 5 Points Three (3) points will be deducted for applicants that completed the environmental review within 90 days of the environmental clearance milestone (270 days after the contract start date) Five (5) points will be deducted for applicants that did not complete the environmental review within 90 days of the environmental clearance milestone (271+ days after the contract state date) ٠ Maximum utilization of grant funds awarded Zero (0) points shall be deducted for completed contracts that fully expended the grant funds, or deobligated less than the threshold amount (\$10,000).
+Five (5) points shall be deducted for contracts that deobligated an amount equal to or greater than the threshold for any reason.
+5 Points Exception: This scoring criterion will not apply to Texas Capital Fund Real Estate/Infrastructure contracts that completed the minimum necessary AND fulfilled 100% of the job commitment. ٠ Timeliness of completing projects (i.e., extension of contracts) One (1) point will be deducted for applicants that received an extension on a previous contract.
 1 Point